 Director, Professional Studies | Associate Professor, Kinesiology

-Dennis Koch, PhD completed his undergraduate studies in Biology at Canisius College, with intentions of becoming a medical doctor.
+Dennis Koch, PhD completed his undergraduate studies in Biology at Canisius University, with intentions of becoming a medical doctor.
 However, by the end of his junior year, he began to realize that medicine was not his calling.
 His love of sports, and running in particular, led him to pursue an exercise science minor, under the tutelage of Dr. Khalid Bibi.
 This sparked a passion that led him to pursue his doctorate in Physiology at Pennsylvania State University.
 He was awarded a graduate fellowship from the National Institute of Health to study the effects of stress on physiology at Penn State's Noll Physiological Research Center.
 In his doctoral research, Dr. Koch examined on the effects of age on the regulation of blood flow to exercising muscles, and his dissertation focused specifically on the control of blood flow by the sympathetic nervous system.
 In the Spring of 2004, Dennis was awarded a Caroline tum Suden award for outstanding student research by the American Physiological Society at the annual FASEB meeting.